dantegates/porter/docs/tests.rst

 Tests
 =====

-To run the test suite for porter execute the command
+To run the test suite for porter execute the command:

 .. code-block:: shell

     make test

-Additionally you can install a `git` pre-commit hook to run the test suite each time you make a commit with
+Additionally you can install a ``git`` pre-commit hook to run the test suite each time you make a commit with:

 .. code-block:: shell

     ./pre-commit-hook install

-Note that you will need to set the following environment variables in order to run the AWS-related tests:
+Note that `test_loading.py <https://github.com/CadentTech/porter/blob/master/tests/test_loading.py>`_ requires the following environment variables in order to test porter's loading capabilities:

 .. code-block:: shell